 The Benefits of Stand-Up Paddle Boarding with Your Dog

 We all know that Dogs Need to Play!
-There’s some awesome KONG toys that are meant for water fun like the Training Dummy or the KONG Aqua, but we thought it would be fun to kick it up a notch!
-Maria Christina Schultz, an expert on stand up paddle boarding (SUP) with her dogs, has a great guide on how to get started!
+There are some awesome KONG toys that are meant for water fun like the Training Dummy or the KONG Aqua, but we thought it would be fun to kick it up a notch!
+Maria Christina Schultz, an expert on stand-up paddleboarding (SUP) with her dogs, has a great guide on how to get started!
 You can check out more on her website here.
 You can always bring your favorite KONG water toys with you to tire out your four-legged companion before heading out on your SUP journey!

 Why SUP with your Pup?